patternhelloworld/docker-blue-green-runner/README.md

 ### Permissions and File Structure

-- You can run your project with `bash run.sh`, but if you encounter any permission issues, use `sudo bash run.sh`.
+- You can run your project with `bash run.sh`, but if you encounter any permission issues, run `sudo bash run.sh`.
 - Although the sample folders are included in this project, it is recommended that you place your own projects in external directories and always use absolute paths.

+### Docker Considerations

+- **No Container in Container**:
+  - Do not use Docker-Blue-Green-Runner inside containers, such as those provided by CircleCI or Dockerized Jenkins.
+These builders run within their own container environments, making it difficult for Docker-Blue-Green-Runner to utilize volumes.
+  - This issue is highlighted in the [CircleCI discussion on 'docker-in-docker-not-mounting-volumes'](https://discuss.circleci.com/t/docker-in-docker-not-mounting-volumes/14037/3).

 ## Dependencies